 Linda was raised in Granite City, Illinois, a town just across the Mississippi River from St. Louis, Missouri.
 After high school, she attended Eastern Illinois University.
 In 1977, she backpacked through Europe and met several DoDDS teachers.
 Upon returning home, she immediately applied to DoDDS.
 At that time, Linda was an active member of the Granite City Business and Professional Women’s Club (BPW).
 An avid speaker, Linda won the organization’s “Speak Off” and went on to win the Illinois BPW “Speak Off” competition.
 Shortly before departing for Germany and being hired by DoDDS, Linda won the National BPW Speak Off in San Juan, Puerto Rico.

 Linda worked with DoDDS from 1978–2010.
 During her three decades of work with DoDDS, she worked in Germany, Bahrain, mainland Japan, Okinawa, and Guam.
-Linda earned a Master’s Degree from the University of South Florida, taught English and Social Studies, served as a Library/Information Specialist, Assistant Principal, and Principal.
-In the early 1990’s, Linda was actively involved with PTA, serving locally on PTA boards, and as European PTSA (ECAPTS) President.
+Linda earned a master’s degree from the University of South Florida, taught English and Social Studies, and served as a Library/Information Specialist, Assistant Principal, and Principal.
+In the early 1990s, Linda was actively involved with PTA, serving locally on PTA boards, and as European PTSA (ECAPTS) President.
 She also served on the National PTA Board of Directors.

-In 2004, Linda was recognized by the National Association of Secondary School Principals, as DoDEA Principal of the Year.
-In 2017, Linda was asked to help with updating the AOSHS Membership records and currently serves as Membership Chairperson for AOSHS.
+In 2004, Linda was recognized by the National Association of Secondary School Principals as DoDEA Principal of the Year.
+In 2017, Linda was asked to help with updating the AOSHS Membership records.

 Linda met and married Michael Connelly while working in Germany.
 They are now retired in Honolulu, Hawaii.
 One of their annual travel highlights is attending the DoDDS Reunion, where they reconnect with friends…and make new ones!